Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Description of the cross-domain analysis

 \subsubsection{Evaluation of the searchlight analysis}

 For the searchlight analysis, we used the same data partitioning methodology as for the ROI-based analysis.
 In this case, each sample contains a whole-brain three-dimensional image with around 40,000 voxels (the exact number of which is subject-dependent - see Supplementary Table \ref{tab:appdescriptive}).
-Each voxel is a cube with a 3mm side, and we defined the radius of the searchlight spheres to be 12mm. \\
+Each voxel is a cube with a 3mm side, and we defined the radius of the searchlight spheres to be 12mm.
+We used algorithms RTLC and BW (see \ref{sec:appendixBW} for the results of the latter). \\

 We fitted three independent Logistic Regression classifiers on each sphere: